 Bluetooth is all great when it works.
 But if you’re someone who likes to play around with these kinds of connected gadgets, you know it can be frustrating when there’s a hang-up pairing the two.
-Here are some common causes of pairing problems, as well as advice on what you can do about them.
+And as a professional tech journalist who has reviewed hundreds of Bluetooth devices in my career, believe me, I feel your pain.

-In general, Bluetooth is backward compatible: Bluetooth devices supporting Bluetooth 5 or higher should still be able to pair with devices using, say, the ancient Bluetooth 2.1, launched back in 2007.
+In general, Bluetooth software is backward compatible: Bluetooth devices supporting Bluetooth 5 or higher should still be able to pair with devices using, say, the ancient Bluetooth 2.1, launched back in 2007.

 What you can do about Bluetooth pairing failures

 You should see the little Bluetooth symbol at the top right of the screen if you have an Android device.
 For iOS and iPadOS, you'll need to go into the settings to enable and disable Bluetooth.
 Windows users will find Bluetooth in Settings > Devices > Bluetooth (or you may have a shortcut on your taskbar).
 Mac users will find a Bluetooth status icon on the menu bar.